Rioba-Ian/404-not-found-master/README.md

 - The 404 page is a proper visual to visitors incase their url does not exist instead of the usual error page.
 - The teams page is a grid layout of a creative crew.
 I really enjoyed this project.
+- The interior consultant page has some transition animations that make it appealing to stay in the site.

 ## Acknowledgements